The Great Dictator: Music

 The film score was written and composed by Meredith Willson, later known as composer and librettist of the 1957 musical comedy The Music Man:

-According to Willson, the scene in which Chaplin shaves a customer to Brahms' Hungarian Dance No. 5 had been filmed before he arrived, using a phonograph record for timing.
+According to Willson, the scene in which Chaplin shaves a customer to Brahms's Hungarian Dance No. 5 had been filmed before he arrived, using a phonograph record for timing.
 Willson's task was to re-record it with the full studio orchestra, fitting the music to the action.
 They had planned to do it painstakingly, recording eight measures or less at a time, after running through the whole scene to get the overall idea.
 Chaplin decided to record the run-through in case anything was usable.
 Willson later wrote, "by dumb luck we had managed to catch every movement, and that was the first and only 'take' made of the scene, the one used in the finished picture".

 James L. Neibaur has noted that among the many parallels that Chaplin noted between his own life and Hitler's was an affinity for Wagner's music.
 Chaplin's appreciation for Wagner has been noted in studies of the director's use of film music.
 Many commentators have noted Chaplin's use of Wagner's Lohengrin prelude when Hynkel dances with the globe-balloon.
 Chaplin repeated the use of the Lohengrin prelude near the conclusion when the exiled Hannah listens to the Jewish barber's speech celebrating democracy and freedom.
 The music is interrupted during the dictator's dance but it is heard to climax and completion in the barber's pro-democracy speech.